sendinblue/APIv3-java-library/docs/EmailCampaignsApi.md

 EmailCampaignsApi apiInstance = new EmailCampaignsApi();
-String type = "type_example"; // String | Filter on the type of the campaigns String status = "status_example"; // String | Filter on the status of the campaign OffsetDateTime startDate = new DateTime(); // DateTime | Mandatory if endDate is used.
+String type = "type_example"; // String | Filter on the type of the campaigns String status = "status_example"; // String | Filter on the status of the campaign OffsetDateTime startDate = OffsetDateTime.now(); // OffsetDateTime | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
-OffsetDateTime endDate = new DateTime(); // DateTime | Mandatory if startDate is used.
+OffsetDateTime endDate = OffsetDateTime.now(); // OffsetDateTime | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
 Long limit = 500L; // Long | Number of documents per page
 Long offset = 0L; // Long | Index of the first document in the page try {